 What is the easiest chainsaw to start?
-The easiest chainsaw to start is an electric saw, if a corded saw is not suitable, try a lithium battery-powered cordless chainsaw.
+The easiest chainsaw to start is an electric saw; if a corded saw is unsuitable, try a lithium battery-powered cordless chainsaw.

 Are battery chainsaws as good as gas?
 Gas saws are the most powerful and flexible.
 Corded saws and battery-operated are cheaper and by far easier to use and maintain, ideal for the occasional user.